Consolidated Lithium Metals (CVE:CLM) Stock Price Down 25% – Time to Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) traded down 25% during mid-day trading on Tuesday .
-The stock traded as low as C$0.05 and last traded at C$0.05.
-1,586,711 shares changed hands during mid-day trading, an increase of 192% from the average session volume of 543,523 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price fell 25% during trading on Wednesday .
+The company traded as low as C$0.05 and last traded at C$0.05.
+1,586,711 shares were traded during mid-day trading, an increase of 192% from the average session volume of 543,523 shares.
 The stock had previously closed at C$0.06.

 Consolidated Lithium Metals Trading Down 25.0%